Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 Source: CEF Connect

-What is good to see is that the fund has not paid realized gains or return or capital over the last few years.
-From the CEF Connect data we see that the distribution has been covered strictly from net investment income; this means dividends and interest payments on bonds.
+What is good to see is that the fund has not paid realized gains or return on capital over the last few years.
+From the CEF Connect data, we see that the distribution has been covered strictly from net investment income; this means dividends and interest payments on bonds.

 Source: CEF Connect